aurorascharff/redwoodsdk-demo/.notes/justin/worklogs/2025-10-08-debug-prisma-request-scoping-issue.md

     2. The `db.todo.create()` and `db.todo.delete()` calls will be wrapped in an immediately-invoked `async` function without awaiting the function itself.
 This will cause the database operations to run in the background, detached from the request lifecycle.

 -   **Expected Outcome:** This should reliably trigger the "cross-request promise resolution" warning.
 If it does, it will confirm that the core issue is related to promise resolution timing and not necessarily just database contention.
 If it *doesn't* trigger the error, it would be a very surprising result, suggesting something more complex is at play.

+## 9. Attempt #6: Bulk Operations to Stress the Query Engine

+The fire-and-forget strategy with single `create`/`delete` operations failed to reproduce the error.
+The console logging revealed that these operations were completing almost instantaneously, likely not creating enough sustained load to trigger a race condition in Prisma's batching scheduler.

+The new hypothesis is that a much heavier, longer-running database operation is required to keep the query engine busy long enough for the context-switching issue to occur.

+-   **Implementation:**
+    1. The `stressTestMiddleware` will be modified to perform bulk database operations.
+    2. Inside the non-awaited, "fire-and-forget" async function, it will now use `db.todo.createMany` to insert a payload of 100 new todo records.
+    3. This is immediately followed by a `db.todo.deleteMany` call to clean up the newly created records, ensuring the database state remains clean.

+-   **Expected Outcome:** This significantly heavier workload should increase the time Prisma's query engine spends processing a single request's operations.
+This sustained load makes it much more likely that the promises for these bulk operations will resolve after the original request context has been torn down, finally providing a reliable reproduction of the error.